galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 This step combined the forward and reverse reads for each sample, and also combined the resulting contigs from all samples into a single file.
-So we have gone from a paired collection of 20x2 files, to a single FASTQ file.
+So we have gone from a paired collection of 20x2 FASTQ files, to a single FASTA file.
 In order to retain information about which reads originated from which samples, the tool also output a *group file*.
 View that file now, it should look something like this: